sdpunit/OrthoVis/README.md

 Each folder contains `.ui` (Qt Designer), `ui_*.py` (generated), and functional `.py` files.

 ### 📁 `widgets/`

-Reusable subcomponents, like:
+Reusable subcomponents for consistent UI across pages:
-- `sidebar/`: Sidebar navigation widget with its own `.ui` and `.py`.
+- `sidebar/`: Sidebar navigation widget
-- `titlebar/`: Title bar widget for consistent UI across pages.
+- `titlebar/`: Title bar widget

+Each folder contains `.ui` (Qt Designer), `ui_*.py` (generated), and functional `.py` files.

 ### 📁 `seg/`

 CT segmentation and 3D data processing scripts:
 - `totalseg.py`: fully automated CT segmentation using TotalSegmentator
 - `renderer.py`: CT rendering

+### 📁 `Projects/`

+Stores data of existing projects in subfolders.

+### 📁 `Test/`

+Contains unit tests for the application.

 ### 📄 `main_window.py` / `main.py`

 Entry points of the application.
 - `main_window.py`: Controls page logic and stack view with `QStackedWidget`.
+- `main.py`: Initializes and runs the application.

+### 📄 `README.Docker`

+Instructions for building and deploying the application using Docker.

 ### 📄 `README.md`

-Top-level file describing the project and how to use it.
+Top-level file describing the project and how to install and use it.

+### 📄 `requirements.txt`

+Lists all required Python packages for easy installation via pip.

 ---